Rihardskombu/c4c_split_error/README.md

 		start = pos + length_at;
 	}

- above code sometimes will hive an error like this: String Find Function: Importing parameter Length is not valid.
+ above code sometimes will have an error like this: String Find Function: Importing parameter Length is not valid.

  ![image](https://user-images.githubusercontent.com/56394602/147851820-4bbaedd2-c272-4c30-bb92-d921fb48edc0.png)